The Prudence MacLeod Prize

 The recipient of this Prize will receive:

 • Return travel to London.
-To be arranged for the artist by NAS International Residencies Coordinator.
+To be arranged for the artist by NAS.

-• Accommodation and studio at Acme Studios London for six months.
+• Studio accommodation and workspace at Acme Studios for 6 months.

-Working with a range of international and UK-based partners and donors, Acme supports professional development for artists at all stages of their careers through artist residencies, awards and bursaries.
-Each residency artist is met by an Artist Support Officer and given an induction tour of their residence and surrounding area.
+Acme was founded by artists, for artists, in 1972.
+Acme hosts up to 12 artists from around the world and 30 visiting artists every year.
+Each artist is met by an Artist Support Officer and given an induction tour of their residence and surrounding area.
 A video call will be arranged in advance of the artist’s arrival so a support program can be tailored to the individual’s needs.

 Eligibility

-• NAS alumni: Graduate of either Bachelor of Fine Art, Bachelor of Fine Art (Hons), Master of Fine Art, or Doctor of Fine Art.
+• NAS alumni: Graduate of either Bachelor of Fine Art, Bachelor of Fine Art (Honours), Master of Fine Art, or Doctor of Fine Art.
 Applicants must have graduated within the past 5 years.

 • Applicant must be an Australian citizen or Australian resident and able to comply with any visa requirements.

-• Applicant warrants that they are available to undertake the residency for six months from February to July 2025 and will be prepared to present a small scale public outcome at the end of the residency, with the support of Acme and within the budget allocated.
+• Applicant warrants that they are available to undertake the residency for six months from July to December 2026 and will be prepared to present a small-scale public outcome at the end of the residency, with the support of ACME and within the budget allocated.
 Please note that the dates of the six-month residency are not negotiable.

 Selection Criteria